How to Get a Commercial on TV for Your Business

 1. Determine Your Production Method

-- Do it yourself: If you want to go to the DIY route, you will need to purchase or rent professional audio and video equipment, hire a production staff, and hire actors.
+- Do it yourself: If you want to go the DIY route, you will need to purchase or rent professional audio and video equipment, hire a production staff, and hire actors or animators.
 If you have experience, you could use this option to save money.
-However, we don’t recommend this option unless you have production experience.
+However, we don’t recommend this unless you have production experience.
+Still, DIY TV productions are usually the cheapest option and can cost as little as $1,000.

-- Work with your local broadcast or cable company: This is a good option for small business owners since your local station should have a production team on staff to help you with your commercial.
-They will sometimes work the cost to produce the commercial into the cost of your ad spots, especially if you are planning to spend money over a long period of time.
+- Work with your local broadcast or cable company: This is ideal for small business owners since local stations already have a production team on staff to help you with your commercial.
+Plus, they will sometimes work the production cost into the broadcasting costs.
+Prices can vary greatly depending on factors like network, region, audience size, etc., but you can expect to pay anywhere from $2,000 to $20,000.

-The best option for most businesses is to hire an advertising agency.
-This helps ensure your ad is designed strategically and produced professionally in order to get the most out of your advertising spend.
-Still, it’s good to have a general understanding of how TV advertising works, so we recommend you continue reading the following steps even if you do choose to hire a media agency to help you launch a national campaign.
+In most cases, it’s best to hire an advertising agency.
+This ensures your ad is designed strategically and produced professionally to get the most out of your advertising spend.
+Still, it’s good to understand how to advertise on TV, so we recommend you continue reading the following steps even if you choose to hire a media agency to help you launch a national campaign.

 - What are you ultimately looking to achieve with this TV advertisement?